USER MANUAL

 Selection Checkbox

-In the top-left corner, a checkbox lets you select videos for bulk actions like loading multiple videos at once or creating playlists.
+In the top-left corner, a checkbox lets you select videos for bulk actions — loading to the grid, creating playlists, or deleting from the library.

 Delete Button